Sensitivity Analysis of Distributionally Robust BSDEs and RBSDEs

 Our objective in this paper is to introduce the notion of model risk through distributionally robust optimization (DRO) in the context of backward SDEs and reflected backward SDEs.
 This risk is traditionally assessed by sensitivity measures such as the Greeks (see the chapter on Greeks in \citeauthor{hull1997options} \cite{hull1997options}).
-However, Greeks might underestimate risk by only considering deviation through a certain family of models.
+However, Greeks may underestimate risk, since they only account for deviations within a given family of models.
 An alternative approach, which aims to mitigate risk, relies on models of uncertain volatility, as developed by \citeauthor{lyons1995uncertain} \cite{lyons1995uncertain} and \citeauthor{avellaneda1995pricing} \cite{avellaneda1995pricing}, where the key idea is to construct hedging strategies robust to worst-case scenarios.
-The idea to mitigate risk by anticipating worst-case scenarios is most commonly known as the Knightian approach, developed by \citeauthor{knight1921risk} \cite{knight1921risk} and has been extensively studied through the distributionally robust optimization literature.
+The idea of mitigating risk by anticipating worst-case scenarios is commonly referred to as the Knightian approach, developed by \citeauthor{knight1921risk} \cite{knight1921risk}, and has been extensively studied in the distributionally robust optimization literature.
 In DRO, the model-misspecification is modeled through a deviation set $D$ of possible models.
-The first appearance of this idea is in \citeauthor{scarf1958min} \cite{scarf1958min}, where $D$ is defined through a set of models satisfying moment constraints.
-More recently, the deviation set considered has generally been defined as a ball with respect to a divergence or distance over the set of probability measures (see \citeauthor{ben2013robust} \cite{ben2013robust}, \citeauthor{hu2013kullback} \cite{hu2013kullback}, for divergence-based criteria or \citeauthor{mohajerin_esfahani_data-driven_2018} \cite{mohajerin_esfahani_data-driven_2018}, \citeauthor{blanchet2019quantifying} \cite{blanchet2019quantifying} for optimal-transport-based criteria)
+An early instance of this idea appears in \citeauthor{scarf1958min} \cite{scarf1958min}, where $D$ is defined through a set of models satisfying moment constraints.
+More recently, the deviation set has typically been defined as a ball for a divergence or a distance on the space of probability measures (see \citeauthor{ben2013robust} \cite{ben2013robust}, \citeauthor{hu2013kullback} \cite{hu2013kullback}, for divergence-based criteria or \citeauthor{mohajerin_esfahani_data-driven_2018} \cite{mohajerin_esfahani_data-driven_2018}, \citeauthor{blanchet2019quantifying} \cite{blanchet2019quantifying} for optimal-transport-based criteria)

 In decision theory and macroeconomics, robust control (closely related to DRO) has been extensively studied as a framework to address model misspecification.
 In \citeauthor{hansen1999robust} \cite{hansen1999robust}, \citeauthor{hansen2001robust} \cite{hansen2001robust}, \citeauthor{anderson2003quartet} \cite{anderson2003quartet}, \citeauthor{hansen2006robust} \cite{hansen2006robust}, and \citeauthor{hansen2024risk} \cite{hansen2024risk}, the ambiguity set is constructed using a relative entropy criterion.
 The central idea of robust control, or more generally DRO, is that the decision maker interacts with an adversarial agent who seeks to minimize her gains by selecting the worst-case model within a prescribed set of probability measures (see \citeauthor{chen2002ambiguity} \cite{chen2002ambiguity}; \citeauthor{gilboa1989maxmin} \cite{gilboa1989maxmin}).